cadolphs/google_photo_emailer/README.md

 Great.
 Instead of an `EmailClient` with a complicated embedded stub, the `EmailClient` now has an injectable dependency on the actual `sender`.
 The email client will compose the message and the sender will send it off; and because that is an infrastructure dependency, it's nice to be able to turn that off.

+# More testing
+2023-08-23
+Because this is about learning stuff, let's make this about getting the testing as close to the ideal as possible.

+So.
+Let's start with the first step.
+The LoginClient.
+The point of that is that it calls the google api to show a browser window.
+The infrastructure here is the library call that opens the browser and the server that listens to the response.
+Those are all encapsulated in the python module.

+Let's go with the "grow evolutionary seeds" approach.
+The article (James Shore on Testing w/o Mocks) describes that this is the way to avoid the usual approach of outside-in testing that requires mocks.